City of Sammamish - COVID-19 (Coronavirus) Information & Resources

 Overlay is the paving of a second layer of asphalt over existing asphalt with a mixture of coarse rock and asphalt, about two inches in depth.
 This process extends the useful life of well-traveled streets by up to 20 years.

-Depending on the degree of cracking, crumbling or sinking, some areas on the roadway can be cut out and patched before the overlay.
+Depending on the degree of cracking, crumbling or sinking, some areas on the roadway may be cut out and patched before the overlay.
 The overlay process reduce pavement distress, lower noise levels, reduce life-cycle costs, and provides long-lasting service.

 Besides overlaying the streets during the annual overlay project, contractor’s crews also repair broken curbs, sidewalks, and rebuild the sidewalk ramps to meet the most current ADA (Americans with Disabilities Act) guidelines.

 ADA sidewalk ramps makes sidewalks easily accessible to all users.
 After the curb and sidewalk repairs are completed, crews prepare the roadway for the asphalt overlay.

 Defects or cracking in the asphalt may be removed and patched.
 Crews then mill and grind the roadway to allow for the placement of the new asphalt surface to match the existing gutters and cul-de-sac/median islands.

 During resurfacing, dump trucks bring hot asphalt to the project site.
 A paving machine lays down hot asphalt, and large rollers compact the asphalt as it cools.
 Manhole covers and other utility covers in the roadway are raised to the top of the new asphalt and adjusted to the new roadway elevation.